 The idea of ten toddlers banging on tambourines can strike terror into any adult’s heart.
 But a music class is a great opportunity for your little one to dance, sing, clap, tap, and play with small instruments while watching other toddlers doing the same.
 There still might be some tambourine banging, but a class will provide structure and age-appropriate stimulation.
 It could help reinforce language skills, too.

-Ultimately, you may decide that you want to keep Baby home until he needs to step foot into a classroom, or you might feel a toddler class seems too fun to pass up.
-While he is this age, it’s your decision to make if Baby goes to class.
+Ultimately, you may decide that you want to keep Baby home until they need to step foot into a classroom, or you might feel a toddler class seems too fun to pass up.
+While they are this age, it’s your decision to make if Baby goes to class.
 For now, back-to-school season only begins if you want it to.

 “Sun and Water Safety Tips.”
 AAP.
 American Academy of Pediatrics, May 3 2016.
 Web.